Kerala HC restores mobiles in Kerala college, says its a fundamental right

 Hostel rules also prevent undergraduate students from using laptops in the hostel.

-The court in its order, however, made it clear that the petitioner or any other inmate shall ensure that no disturbance was caused to others by usage of mobile phone in the hostel.
+The court in its order, however, made it clear that the petitioner or any other inmate shall ensure that no disturbance was caused to others by the usage of mobile phone in the hostel.